-Omnichannel marketing is the integration and cooperation of the various channels that an organization uses to interact with consumers, with the goal of creating a consistent brand experience and interacting with consumers in a seamless way.
+Omnichannel marketing is the integration and cooperation of an organisation's various channels to interact with consumers, create a consistent brand experience, and interact with consumers seamlessly.

 Omnichannel marketing includes physical (like stores) and digital channels (such as websites and social media) and a combination thereof - such as “buy online and pick up in-store”.

-The goal of omnichannel marketing is to empower the customer to shop or interact with a brand from any device or platform.
-It allows them to engage on their own terms, while still offering many opportunities for fulfillment, such as convenience and a completely seamless experience.
+Omnichannel marketing aims to empower the customer to shop or interact with a brand from any device or platform.
+It allows them to engage on their terms while still offering many opportunities for fulfilment, such as convenience and a seamless experience.
 This, it is believed, will lead to an improved experience overall and thus drive better relationships across all possible channels and touchpoints.
 This includes traditional and digital channels, point-of-sale, and physical and online experiences.

 An example of omnichannel marketing could be:

-In order for a brand to launch an omnichannel marketing campaign successfully, it must have a strategy in place.
-This includes, but is not limited to, an integrated, multi-channel approach that creates a unified customer experience (CX) while eliminating siloed interactions.
+A brand must have a strategy in place to launch an omnichannel marketing campaign successfully.
+This includes but is not limited to, an integrated, multi-channel approach that creates a unified customer experience (CX) while eliminating siloed interactions.

-The integration of a strategy is vital in order to meet the expectations of customers, who anticipate a seamless and consistent experience in every channel.
+Integrating a strategy is vital to meet customers' expectations, who anticipate a seamless and consistent experience in every channel.

-In fact, a unified experience is the number one expectation of customers today.
+A unified experience is the number one expectation of customers today.
 According to CX Today, 9 out of 10 consumers expect an omnichannel experience with seamless service between communication methods.
 This isn’t going to change any time soon.
-As the number of touchpoints increases, so does the need for seamless integration between them.
-Whether that’s a targeted ad on social media, a desktop interaction with a chatbot or a real-life chat with an in-store representative.
+As the number of touchpoints increases, so does the need for seamless integration between them, whether that’s a targeted ad on social media, a desktop interaction with a chatbot or a real-life chat with an in-store representative.

 Another example is through a brand’s social media.
-In an omnichannel approach, this is used to carry out both customer service operations and marketing strategies.
+An omnichannel approach is used for customer service operations and marketing strategies.
 This means it’s essential that teams from each of these departments collaborate to create a consistent experience for the customer.

-Omnichannel marketing has become somewhat essential to most modern-day businesses as it can help them create a positive experience for their customers at every stage of their lifecycle while building a positive brand reputation.
+Omnichannel marketing has become essential to most modern-day businesses as it can help them create a positive customer experience at every stage of their lifecycle while building a positive brand reputation.

-By connecting with customers through a more personalized experience, omnichannel marketing can not only keep businesses relevant and competitive in a crowded market but create loyal and - in some cases - lifelong customers.
-It can also help reach new customer segments, which is key to growth, especially in sales.
+By connecting with customers through a more personalised experience, omnichannel marketing can keep businesses relevant and competitive in a crowded market and create loyal and - in some cases - lifelong customers.
+It can also help reach new customer segments critical to growth, especially sales.

 Another benefit is increased operational efficiency and lower costs.
-With an omnichannel marketing strategy in place, businesses only need to collect a customer’s data once (instead of at every touchpoint) meaning they don’t need to create and implement a strategy for every channel.
+With an omnichannel marketing strategy, businesses only need to collect a customer’s data once (instead of at every touchpoint), meaning they don’t need to create and implement a strategy for every channel.

 With the Mobile Marketing Cloud from CM.com, it's easy to set up complex, multi-channel communication streams that build lasting customer relationships.
-By using one platform for all your customer interactions, you can save time and be more efficient.
+Using one platform for all your customer interactions can save time and be more efficient.

 Select a region to show relevant information.
 This may change the language.